Services

 These platforms are best positioned for manufacturers who need OEE real-time insights, machine-specific notifications, predictive maintenance, or edge monitoring in lieu of cross-business intelligence that covers the finance, operations, and commercial business systems.

 Interoperability is crucial.
-Select platforms that utilize OPC UA, MQTT, and strong API integration so that the platform is able to connect with ERP, MES, and analytics layers in the future.
+Select platforms that use OPC UA, MQTT, and strong API integration so that the platform is able to connect with ERP, MES, and analytics layers in the future.

 Buying AI is well suited to address a specific operational issue.
 It becomes a poor fit if a leadership team requires integrated views across finance, customer operations, inventory, production, and commercial.